 Main trial days:

-We are looking for men and women who meet the following criteria:
+We are looking for women who meet the following criteria:

 - Aged 18 to 60 years old and in general good health.
 Women must be premenopausal

 - Have a BMI between 18 and 30 kg∙m-2

 - Be physically active and perform at least 30 minutes of exercise 3 times a week